$L^{2}$ harmonic forms on complete special holonomy manifolds: Gauge theory

-\begin{proposition} Let $(X,\w)$ be a complete Riemannian manifold equipped with a non-zero parallel $k$-form $\w$, $E$ be a principal $G$-bundle over $X$ and $A$ be a smooth connection on $E$.
-If $\w$ is $d$(linear),\ then \end{proposition} \begin{proof} For any $\a\in H^{0}_{(2)}(X,E)$, the Weitzenb\"{o}ck formula gives:
+\end{definition} \begin{proposition} Let $(X,\w)$ be a complete Riemannian manifold equipped with a nonzero parallel $k$-form $\w$, $E$ be a principal $G$-bundle over $X$ and $A$ be a smooth connection on $E$.
+If $\w$ is $d$(linear), then Furthermore, if the Ricci curvature is flat, $H^{1}_{(2)}(X,E)=\{0\}$. \end{proposition} \begin{proof} For any $\a\in H^{0}_{(2)}(X,E)$, the Weitzenb\"{o}ck formula gives: